pnp/powershell/pages/articles/connecting.md

 Register-PnPAzureADApp -ApplicationName "YourApplicationName" -Tenant [tenant].onmicrosoft.com -Interactive
 ```

-This will launch a authentication dialog where you need to authenticate.
+This will launch an authentication dialog where you need to authenticate.
 After closing this window the cmdlet will continue to register a new application with a set of default permissions.
 By default a certificate will be generated and stored in the current folder, named after the application you want to create.
 You can specify your own certificate by using the `-CertificatePath` parameter and optional `-CertificatePassword` parameter.

 You can add permissions by using the `-GraphApplicationPermissions`, `-GraphDelegatePermissions`, `-SharePointApplicationPermissions` or `-SharePointDelegatePermissions` parameters.
 The cmdlet will output the Azure AppId/client id, the name and location of the certificates created (if any) and the thumbprint of the certificate.
 It is possible to add the certificate created to the certificate management store in Windows by adding the `-Store` parameter.